mendix/docs/content/en/docs/refguide/modeling/app-explorer/security/_index.md

 Mendix also supports the OAuth protocol with the platform-supported [OIDC SSO](/appstore/modules/oidc/) module.
 OIDC/OAuth can be used in consumer facing applications to achieve single sign-on with identity providers such as Amazon Cognito, Google, Microsoft, LinkedIn, Twitter, or Facebook.
 It can also be used to authenticate to APIs, including APIs from Mendix ‘back-end’ apps which provide services to other apps.
 And, if your corporate IDP supports OIDC, you can use it to authenticate your employees and automatically grant them roles in your apps.

-Mendix applications that are deployed to SAP BTP can have SSO with SAP’s IDP.
-Mendix provides a platform supported XSUAA connector to implement this federation in your Mendix app.
+Mendix applications that are deployed to SAP BTP can have SSO with SAP's IDP.
+Mendix provides a platform supported [XSUAA connector](/appstore/modules/sap/sap-xsuaa-connector/) to implement this federation in your Mendix app.